 If I share them are they considered published?

 Since the Facebook event page is temporary it will disappear after November and shouldn’t count as “published” later.
 Some people like to publish on their own blogs but that may count as “published” to a magazine.

 If you miss a day then write two the next day!
 This challenge is really between you and your god, so no one else is counting.

-Once I wake up and get moving–I aim for about 9 am MST, give or take an hour.
+I post them around 7:00 am MST (in the U.S.), give or take an hour.
 So over in Europe and Australia you’ll be getting them in the afternoon/evening.

 Do I have to use the prompts?

 Absolutely not.
-Write 40 stores in November by any means necessary!
+Write 30 stories in November by any means necessary!

-Actually, no. I started it as a space for flash writers of course, but over the last 6 years I’ve seen people do all sorts of things, including poetry, a haiku a day, and even thread the daily flashes into a novella.
+Nope.
+It began as a flash fiction event, but over the last 8 years I’ve seen people approach the month in many ways, from a haiku a day to even threading the daily flashes into a flash novel.
 New material is always a win!